-With 100m tonnes of freight passing through the port each year, and close proximity to France's former colonies in North Africa, the city has always been a melting pot of different cultures.
-France's oldest city can be traced back to Greek sailors colonising the area in 600BC, bringing with them trade that provided the Mediterranean port with wealth but also ruin.
+Lying on the sun-drenched Mediterranean coast, France's oldest city can look back on over 2,500 years of history.
+With 100m tonnes of freight passing through the port each year, Marseille has always been a bustling melting pot of cultures.
+Indeed, the city can be traced back to Greek sailors colonising the area in 600BC, which is why Olympique de Marseille's players are still known as 'Les Phocéens'.

 UEFA capacity: 67,000

 Opened: June 1937

 • Famously open to the elements in the past, the renovated stadium will feature a roof upon completion, scheduled for mid-2014.
 The estimated €267m makeover is being carried out with the team still playing matches there.

 • As its name suggests, Stade Vélodrome possessed a cycling track when it first opened in 1937, though the new venue's opening ceremony was capped by a football match between Marseille and Italian side Torino FC.